observablehq/framework/docs/routing.md

 └─ ...
 ```

-With this setup, routes are served this way:
+With this setup, routes are served as:

 ```
 /                → dist/index.html           → docs/index.md